 The Change Detection Statistics Report

 The Change Detection Statistics window contains all of the statistics tables that you selected from the Report Type field in the Change Detection Statistics Output dialog box, separated by tabs.
-It also contains a Reference tab, which includes additional information about the analysis, such as the names of the input images and the equivalent class pairings.
+The Reference tab includes additional information about the analysis, such as the names of the input images and the equivalent class pairings.
 Below is a sample Change Detection Statistics Report.

 The statistics tables list the initial state classes in the columns and the final state classes in the rows.
 However, the columns include only the selected (paired) initial state classes, while the rows contain all of the final state classes.
 This is required for a complete accounting of the distribution of pixels that changed classes.
 For each initial state class (that is, each column), the table indicates how these pixels were classified in the final state image.
 For example, the table above shows that 999 pixels initially classified as "Estuarine Aquatic Bed" changed into the "Unconsolidated Shore" class in the final state image.